Health & Wellness

 IPSF is working with IUSD, health experts, and community leaders to implement a comprehensive program to foster healthy and health-literate students.
 Current objectives include:

 Supporting Athletic Trainers for IUSD Athletic Programs.
-Thanks to generous support from Hoag Orthopedic Institute, IPSF is providing support for five athletic trainers in the 2019-2020 school year.
+Thanks to generous support from Hoag Orthopedic Institute, IPSF is providing support for athletic trainers at each of the five comprehensive high schools.
 The major focus of the Athletic Trainer Service will be to identify risk factors, prevent injuries, provide appropriate medical treatment, including rehabilitative services and referral support, and detect and correct health problems directly related to athletic performance, such as concussion risks.

 IPSF is working to continue our efforts and engage the medical community, local businesses and foundations, parents, institutions of higher education, and the City of Irvine to meet the health needs of the IUSD student population and those who serve them.